AdarshKoppManjunath/tvo/README.md

   1) To run this, install Python and PiP
   2) Install all libraries from requirements.txt
   3) Type "python -m pytest" in cmd.
 For detailed report and logs, type "python -m pytest -v -s   --capture=tee-sys  --html=reports/report.html"
+  4) You can also run using GitHub action.
+I have created the manual flow.
+Needs to be logged in to see the executed runs.

+#Results
+  1) All 8 tests are passing at the moment.
+The same thing can be seen in logs/report.
+Test Data needs to be up-to-date.